syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 ![](Axis_images/axisLabelRotation.png)

-## Show/Hide Axis
+## Show/Hide axis

-The visibility of pivot chart axis can be toggled by setting the `Visibility` property of either `PrimaryAxis` or `SecondaryAxis`.
-The following code snippet shows how to hide the primary axis of SfPivotChart.
+The visibility of pivot chart axis can be toggled by setting the `Visibility` property of `PrimaryAxis` or `SecondaryAxis`.
+The following code snippet shows how to hide the primary axis of the SfPivotChart:

 {% tabs %}